 4. TAL collects, uses and discloses your Personal Data to:

 a.
 Promote, implement, recognise and raise fair and progressive employment practices which further our vision of progressive workplaces and harmonious work relations;

 b.
 Help employees and employers manage employment disputes amicably through advisory and mediation services;

 c.
 Promote, implement, recognise and raise workplace safety and health standards which realises the national vision for Singapore.

 5. TAL collects your Personal Data through the following means:

-a.
-When you contact, or are contacted by, and respond and interact with us or service providers via telephone, website, e-mail, letters, face-to-face meetings, social media, mobile applications and others.
+a. when contact, or are contacted by, and respond and interact with us or service providers via telephone, website, e-mail, letters, face-to-face meetings, social media, mobile applications and others.
 Inbound and outbound telephone calls are recorded;

 b. when you provide your organisation’s information to adopt or apply for our workplace programmes and grant funding;